-During the establishment of the Sixth Form there has been some fluctuation in student numbers, which is expected to reduce once the provision becomes well established.
-In the meantime there will continue to be additional revenue costs associated with the programme in order to ensure that the full range of courses can be offered, and hence the Board of Trustees plans to utilise the majority of existing reserves and any surplus from 2015/16 towards the successful implementation of year 3 of the Sixth Form.
-It is anticipated that increasing numbers will make the Sixth Form financially sustainable by 2018/19.
+During the establishment of the Sixth Form there has been some fluctuation in student numbers, however numbers have stabilised over the past two years.
+The Academy will continue to support any additional revenue costs associated with the programme in order to ensure that the full range of courses can be offered.
+It is anticipated that sustained numbers in the Sixth Form will make it financially sustainable by 2018/19.